 This compares Elihu's anger to someone starting a fire.
-This can be stated in active form.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 Alternate translation: "Elihu also became very angry with his three friends" (See: Metaphor and Active or Passive)